 Recently, two local authors, Nancy O’Donnell and Maureen O’Connell Baker, in separate articles published on the web, have identified the son that the candle memorializes as being Jack Garlock, Pauline Garlock’s son by a previous marriage.

 It turns out that Jack Garlock, who was only 13 years old when the U.S. declared war in 1917, never served in the military.
-While he did die in a plane crash, he was a passenger in the plane which his step-father, Olin J. Garlock, had purchased and which Jack had just picked up from the factory.
+While he did die in a plane crash, he was a passenger in the plane that his step-father, Olin J. Garlock, had purchased and which Jack had just picked up from the factory.

 While not the heroic self-sacrificing son portrayed in the legend, something must have caused Jack’s mother to have kept the candle glowing in the window for the 32 years between his death in 1927 and her selling the house and moving away in 1959.

-In addition, there is also the question of why, in the apparent absence of any stipulation in the property’s deed requiring the candle to remain lit, subsequent owners have continued to honour Jack Garlock’s memory by keeping the candle glowing to this day.
+In addition, there is also the question of why, in the apparent absence of any stipulation in the property’s deed requiring the candle to remain lit, subsequent owners have continued to honor Jack Garlock’s memory by keeping the candle glowing to this day.

 Was Jack Garlock a Wild Rich Kid?

 The longer and more detailed account cited above was written by Maureen O’Connell Baker using for her research a scrapbook of letters and newspaper clippings in the possession of the Ontario County Historical Society in Canandaigua.

 Most of the letters, which were written between 1924 and 1927, were from Olin J. Garlock to Jack Garlock who was Olin’s legally adopted step-son.